Bright Angel Park

-William John Hardy (Jack) Fleetwood, a lifetime Cowichan Valley resident, along with hiw wife Mabel Fleetwood, donated 4.13 ha of land to the government in 1958 for park use.
-Jack, and Irish Catholic, strongly believed in guardian angels and named the park in honor of these guiding spirits.
+William John Hardy (Jack) Fleetwood, a lifetime Cowichan Valley resident, along with his wife, Mabel Fleetwood, donated 4.13 hectares of land to the government in 1958 for park use.
+Jack, an Irish Catholic, strongly believed in guardian angels and named the park in honor of these guiding spirits.
 Jack was a well respected business owner, as well as a writer.
 He wrote many poems inspired by the natural beauty of Bright Angel Park.
 Since then the park has grown to 22.3 hectares.